nanoframework/Samples/samples/Gpio/Gpio+Events/README.md

 # 🌶️ - GPIO and events sample

-Shows how to use the [Windows.Devices.Gpio](http://docs.nanoframework.net/api/Windows.Devices.Gpio.html) API allowing your to set and read the state of GPIO pins.
+Shows how to use the [System.Device.Gpio](http://docs.nanoframework.net/api/System.Device.Gpio.html) API allowing you to set and read the state of GPIO pins.

-Shows how to use the [Windows.Devices.Gpio]() API allowing your to:
+Shows how to use the [System.Device.Gpio]() API allowing your to:

 - set the state of output GPIO pins
 - read state of input GPIO pins